jardicc/alchemist/readme.md

 ## Supporters
 The Alchemist plugin for Photoshop was developed with support from the **Adobe Fund for Design**.

 Also big thanks to other supporters and developers who decided to donate.
+Visit this site if you want to donate: https://bereza.gumroad.com/l/alchemist

 ## Credits